FARFISH CASE STUDIES

 The main problems identified in the Cape Verde Fisheries Management Plan (PGRP) in relation to the foreign fleet fisheries in Cape Verde are non-compliance by foreign vessels, insufficient control and monitoring and competition with the national commercial fleet(s).
 Measures that have been recommended in order to improve monitoring and inspection include training of inspectors and fisheries observers, research on the impact of the foreign fleet (e.g. by-catches, seabird mortality), scientific research on the main species and training programmes for improved management.
 Main problems identified by the national fisheries management plans in relation to the national pole and line tuna fishery in Cape Verde is overexploitation, insufficient monitoring and control of the fishery, insufficient management measures, competition with foreign fleet, high dependence on live bait, lack of support facilities on land, poor state of vessels, reduced financial capacity and marketing and economic difficulties (low sales prices, transport to markets).

 FarFish will address the management issues identified in Cape Verde by developing and implementing solutions in line with measures of improvements described in the PGRP.
 FarFish will, in consultation with ICCAT, advance knowledge of the foreign fleet fisheries, both from a biological and socio-economic perspective, by collating existing biological data, establishing an on-board sampling program, analysing stock assessment methods and evaluate and map existing value chains and infrastructure.
-This will provide the basis and understanding needed to make suggestions for improvements, developing new, effective fisheries management tools and management plans.
-By increasing stakeholder involvement and bringing all parties to the table through the application of Responsive Fisheries Management System, FarFish will not only develop management plans that aim to effectively address problems of overfishing, overcapacity and any potential hostility between the EU and local fleet, but will also contribute to improved data collection, monitoring and compliance.
+This will provide the basis and understanding needed to make suggestions for improvements, developing new, effective fisheries management tools and management plan recommendations.
+By increasing stakeholder involvement and bringing all parties to the table through the application of Responsive Fisheries Management System, FarFish will not only develop management plan recommendations that aim to effectively address problems of overfishing, overcapacity and any potential hostility between the EU and local fleet, but will also contribute to improved data collection, monitoring and compliance.

 Senegal Tuna and Hake Fishery